-Citrine gemstones range in color, from light yellow tones to profound orange tones.
-These tones are known to bring trust, quality, substance, and vitality to the wearer.
+Citrine gemstones range in color, from light yellow to profound orange tones.
+These tones bring trust, quality, substance, and vitality to the wearer.

 As per legend, Topaz was known to control heat, having the ability to cool very hot water and even man’s extreme anger, cutting through their fury, chaos, and grief and giving clarity of thought.

 People who have Topaz or Citrine as their birthstone are filled with ideas.
 Their minds are constantly stimulated, and they never run out of things to do, talk about, explore, or ponder.

 They want to learn a lot of things from the different people that they meet and from the different experiences that they go through.

 They are people who think forward, so other people may find their views difficult to fathom.

 But they are not afraid to think out of the box or to break down barriers.